 Prospective Shippers seeking access for developable Capacity must nominate a minimum term of 20 years when lodging an Access Request for Firm Service, unless Epic Energy in its absolute discretion agrees otherwise.

-- 26. Epic Energy made the following, marked up, revisions to the Access Contract Terms and Conditions in response to Amendment 2. - 12.2 Epic Energy's Responsibility supply, install, operate and maintain Metering Equipment at each Delivery Point in good working order and condition and in accordance with the principles and standards of a reasonable and prudent pipeline operator; and
+- 26. Epic Energy made the following, marked up, revisions to the Access Contract Terms and Conditions in response to Amendment 2. - 12.2 Epic Energy's Responsibility

 Epic Energy shall: